JM261/Node.js_MovieApp/README.md

-# this is Node.js Practice Project (MovieApp)
+# this is Node.js learning project (MovieApp)

-Used Node.js / React / MongoDB / etc...
+Used / MongoDB / Express.js / React.js / Node.js